Magforum logo links to homepage

 Queen from 13 December 1967

-National Magazines is planning to change the name of Harpers & Queen back to Harper’s Bazaar (it adopted the Queen when it took over the latter in 1970).
+National Magazines plans to change the name of Harpers & Queen back to Harper’s Bazaar (it adopted the Queen when it took over the latter in 1970).
 Harper’s Bazaar dates back to 1867 and was bought by Hearst in 1912.
 It launched in the UK in 1929.
+Queen is even older.
+It was founded as a society weekly by Samuel Beeton in 1861.

 NatMags profile